sinlesschip/art-of-functional-programming/README.md

         a = -x
     }

-Write this code in the functional style in OCaml.
+Write this code in the functional style.

 ### Challenge 2 Solution: